How to Write a Dissertation Introduction?

 6- Structure Overview:

-• Add a sentence or two concerning the content of each section.
+- Add sentences to the content of each section.

 8- Summary and Introduction: